Independent

 • Geographic trends and comparisons by state

-• Year-over-year comparisons across FY24, FY25, and FY26 including Alternatives to Detention (ATD) and bond statistics
+• Year-over-year comparisons across FY24, FY25, and FY26 including ATD and bond statistics

 All visualizations are updated using ICE's biweekly dataset, available on ice.gov.